Amir-Shamsi/tocode/README.md

 ## License
-This project is under BST license read it [here](https://github.com/Amir-Shamsi/tocode/blob/master/LICENSE):
+This project is under MIT license read it [here](https://github.com/Amir-Shamsi/tocode/blob/master/LICENSE):
 ```LICENSE
 Permission is hereby granted, free of charge, to any person obtaining a copy